samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   respond, or if it gives us a reply, but without a record we can use).
-  This function is given a table with three members: `name`, which is the DNS name in human format like `example.com.` (the final dot is mandatory); `type`, which must be `A`, and `upstreamIp4`, which is the IP connect to; this is a string in IPv4 dotted decimal format, like `10.1.2.3` or `9.9.9.9`.
+  This function is given a table with three members: `name`, which is the DNS name in human format like `example.com.` (the final dot is mandatory); `type`, which can be `A` (IPv4) or `ip6` (IPv6), and `upstreamIp4`, which is the IP connect to; this is a string in IPv4 dotted decimal format, like `10.1.2.3` or `9.9.9.9`.
 If `upstreamIp4` is not present, coLunacyDNS looks for a global variable called `upstreamIp4` to see if a default value is available.
 Since this function allows other Lua threads to run while it awaits a DNS reply, global variables may change in value while the DNS record is being fetched.

 # processQuery